readertowriter/readertowriter.github.io/_drafts/Notable-Reads-in-November.md

 *["The Husband Stitch"](http://www.granta.com/New-Writing/The-Husband-Stitch) by Carmen Maria Machado

 	The power of story, especially when it comes to birth and women's experiences: "There is a story about a woman who goes into labour when the attending physician is tired.
 There is a story about a woman who herself was born too early.
 There is a story about a woman whose body clung to her child so hard they cut her to retrieve him.
 There is a story about a woman who heard a story about a woman who birthed wolf cubs in secret.
 Stories have this way of running together like raindrops in a pond.
 They are each borne from the clouds separately, but once they have come together, there is no way to tell them apart."

-(The last two stories were recommended in a recent A.C.
+(This and the previous story were recommended in a recent A.C.
 Wise ['Women to Read'](http://www.sfsignal.com/archives/2014/11/guest-post-a-c-wise-on-women-to-read-where-to-start-november-2014-edition/) column in SF Signal.
 Generally a very good column to follow.)

 *["Friday Five: 5 Things in Historical Romance I Wantonly Desire to See in Epic Fantasy"]() by Jared@Pornokitch